ducquoc/jutil-dq/README.md

 JUtil dq
 ==========

-Collection of utilities written in Java language.
+Some utilities written in Java language.

 ### Rationale

-This can be considered Java code snippet store or playground of mine (not specific for a particular project).
+This can be considered Java code snippet store of mine (kind of playground).

 Just let it be ;-)